damayantiazure/devsecops/Labs/Module 2 - Credentials Management in Pipeline Lab.md

 2. In the `Variable group name` field type `SecurityKeyVault`, then

-    a) Swhitch the `Link secrets from Azure key vault as variables` to On.
+    a) Switch the `Link secrets from Azure key vault as variables` to On.
     b) Select your Azure subscription.
-    c) Select your Azure Key Vault and click in `Autorize` button.
+    c) Select your Azure Key Vault and click in `Authorize` button.

-    > If asked type your outlook accont and password
+    > If asked type your outlook account and password

     ![Key vault](./Images/Module2-CreateKeyVault02.png =300x)